This article is a guest post by Eliahu Case

 The Pocket-Sized Chapbook:

 For a more portable poetry chapbook, there’s the “double parallel fold.”
 For this method, you’ll want to fold the paper in half twice.
 This gives your chapbook thicker pages and a stout surface area, which is great for a sturdy, pocket-sized edition of your poems!

 Which format should you choose?
 That depends on how you’d like to display your work.
 The gate design might be a fantastic choice, for example, if your poetry or prose content contained a great reveal of some kind, or perhaps an illustration that the reader should only see once they’ve finished reading the piece.
 Maybe you’d rather include a lot of bright artwork while retaining the traditional “book” feel.
 In that case, try the half fold.
 My personal favorite is the double parallel fold for its portability and durability.

-Optimize your poet website with a Poet’s Guide to WordPress
+Optimize your poet website with this Poet’s Guide to WordPress

-How to Make a More Professional Poetry Chapbook
+How to Make a Professional Poetry Chapbook (Harder Version)

 If you’re interested in putting together a more complicated and professional poetry chapbook, this is for you:

 Make sure you’re using a computer and word processor.
 Many people find it easiest to use slideshow software since text boxes can be easily manipulated and dragged around the page, so consider using one of those!
 Keep the dimensions typical—that would be A4, remember?
 And don’t worry, you can always scan handwritten calligraphy and manipulate it on the computer if you’d like!

 First, put your document in landscape mode.
 Now go ahead and insert a text box, and format its size.
 Its height should be 4.25, and its width should be 2.75.
 Next, change the left and right margins of the text box left to 0.3 and the top and bottom margins to 0.25.